Details

 Role

-This is an internal Harper Adams opportunity for Post doctoral researchers and students with relevant botanical field experience to apply for a 6 week paid fieldwork project undertaking woodland surveys this summer in the Peak District Dales.
+Post-graduates and undergraduates with a particular interest in gaining botanical field experience are invited to apply to be part of a 6-week project undertaking woodland surveys this summer in the Peak District Dales.

 Duties and responsibilities

-- Collecting vegetation and soil data across multiple ravine woodland sites
+- Assisting in collecting vegetation and soil data across multiple ravine woodland sites

 - Working to established scientific survey methodologies